How to Write a CV in 2023

 STEP 6

-Because CVs tend to be longer and include much more information than a resume, it’s customary to include additional sections that show a picture of your whole career.
+Because CVs tend to be longer and include much more information than resumes, it’s customary to have additional sections that show a picture of your whole education and career.

-Consider including some of the following CV sections depending on the job you’re applying to and the job requirements
+Consider including some of the following CV sections depending on the role you’re applying to and its requirements.

-If you have had multiple work experiences, you can create a separate section for research experience.
-You can also include graduate practicums and research you conducted yourself.
+If you’ve worked on research, you can create a devoted section to outline your experience.
+You can include graduate practicums and research you conducted yourself.

 Research Assistant: “Code Switching Translation Research Project” (2019).
 Collected data from interviews, transcribed and indexed them into a project database.